 Control chart (x) using mean + 3 sigma and mean – 3 sigma control limits

-Analysis of standard deviation and control chart states that we have such a poor variation that may be 15 days late or early, we need to investigate root of the problem and here we can use other tool like “Cause and Effect” diagram, “Pareto Analysis” for the same.
-After root cause analysis and taking corrective action, we can draw the control chart again and removing the special causes (the two weeks) and finds out whether variation is reducing with time.
+We have a poor variation.
+Here, we need to investigate the root of the problem.
+And, we can use other tools like “Cause and Effect” diagram, “Pareto Analysis” for the same.
+After root cause analysis and taking corrective action, we can draw the control chart again.
+And, finds out whether the variation is reducing with time.

-Control Chart is used in “Plan Quality” to understand what is needed to make sure that processes which are repetitive in nature will produce results within acceptable limits.
-Process improvement plan are developed accordingly.
-Quality policies are refined to get the desired output and metrics are defined to measure the process performance.
-Historical records of control charts plays an important role in development of process improvement plan, quality management plan and quality metrics.
+Quality policies are refined to get the desired output.
+And, metrics are defined to measure process performance.
+Historical records of control charts play an important role in the development of –

 I hope this blog has sufficiently answered your all queries related to Control Chart.
 Good Luck with your PMP® Certification Exam.

-Enroll to our FREE PMP® Introductory Program to learn more about PMP® certification
+Enroll to our FREE PMP® Certification Introductory Program to learn more about PMP® certification